anprieco/personal-site/education/index.md

   tooltip: Academic path
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Education
+# {% include icon.html icon="fa-solid fa-graduation-cap" %}Education

 A look at the studies and mentors that shaped my way of thinking and guided me into neuroscience research.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="Alicante, Barcelona" %}

 {% include search-info.html %}